RTIMULib/RTIMULib2-Teensy/README.md

 *** Magnetometer calibration is critical for good performance and, with some IMU chips, meaningful fusion results will not be obtained at all unless the magnetometers have been calibrated ***

+## Please note that this project is no longer active

 ## Features

 RTIMULib2-Teensy currently supports the following IMUs: